dglttr/MAE148FinalProject/README.md

   - Integrated a **large language model (LLM)** to interpret and act on natural language commands, enabling the car to respond intuitively to a variety of inputs.

 - **Autonomous Navigation and Safety:**
-  - Integrated a **LiDAR-based obstacle detection system** to ensure the vehicle identifies and brakes for potential hazards in its path.
+  - Integrated a **Li-DAR-based obstacle detection system** to ensure the vehicle identifies and brakes for potential hazards in its path.
   - Developed a **stop sign recognition module** using **RoboFlow deep learning**, ensuring the vehicle complies with traffic signals.

 - **Human-Machine Interaction:**
   - Achieved smooth interaction between the user and vehicle through real-time processing of voice commands, improving accessibility and user experience.

 - **System Integration:**
-  - Combined inputs from multiple sensors (LiDAR and camera) and software systems (speech-to-text, LLM, deep learning) into a unified decision-making framework.
+  - Combined inputs from multiple sensors (Li-DAR and camera) and software systems (speech-to-text, LLM, deep learning) into a unified decision-making framework.
   - Maintained consistent performance in diverse scenarios, showcasing the adaptability of the SonicCar system.

 ## Mechanical Design